-In preparing your paper, please address the following areas and components as relevant:
+In preparing your paper, please address the following areas and components:

-Background (approximately 4-6 pages)
+BACKGROUND (APPROXIMATELY 4-6 PAGES)

-A. Description of the Public Health Topic Identify and describe the specific issue you are addressing and its public health significance.
-Make sure to refer to epidemiological concepts and data.
+1. Description of the Public Health Issue

+Identify and describe the specific issue you are addressing and its public health significance.
+Make sure to refer to epidemiological concepts and data and justify why the issue can be appropriately addressed by public health professionals.

-B. Social Ecological Aspects of the Public Health Topic
+2. Social Ecological Aspects of the Public Health Issue